 Maciej Łaszczuk is the founder of Łaszczuk & Partners.
 For more than 25 years he has been advising and representing domestic and international clients in arbitration and litigation, as well as in civil law and commercial law.
 For many years, he had also advised clients on intellectual property issues and tax law.

 Currently, he focuses mainly on litigation and arbitration: constructing strategies of dispute management and representing clients in domestic and disputes.
 He represents clients in domestic and international arbitration proceedings, especially related to mergers & acquisitions, real estate, construction contracts and commercial contracts.
-He has participated in more than 200 arbitrations, as either the chairman or an arbitrator, proceeded in permanent arbitration institutions and ad hoc, under the rules of, among others, UNCITRAL, International Chamber of Commerce (ICC) and Court of Arbitration at the Polish Chamber of Commerce.
-He has also represented clients in high-profile post-arbitration proceedings.
+He has participated in almost 300 arbitrations, as either the chairman or an arbitrator, proceeded in permanent arbitration institutions and ad hoc, under the rules of, among others, UNCITRAL, International Chamber of Commerce (ICC) and Court of Arbitration at the Polish Chamber of Commerce.
+He has also represented clients in high-profile post-arbitration litigations.

 His experience includes also advising and representing clients in investment arbitration.